azdavis/azdavis.net/posts/en/unrecur.md

 ## Starter code

 Now we may define our glorious, contrived, mutually recursive `func` and `gunc`.
-Aren't they splendid?

 ```rs
 use crate::common::{Data, Event, THRESHOLD};